scarlehoff/lhapdf_management/readme.md

   done
 ```

-## TODO

-Not all features of the upstream `lhapdf` script are currently implemented, currently missing:

-- list ``--outdated``
-- install ``--dryrun``

 ## Related projects

 - A similar project providing rust bindings to LHAPDF is https://github.com/cschwan/managed-lhapdf
 - The PDFFlow library https://github.com/N3PDF/pdfflow is a drop-in replacement of the (interpolation) capabilities of LHAPDF using TensorFlow to offer hardware acceleration.
-It uses `lhapdf-management` to donwload the PDF files.
+It uses `lhapdf-management` to download the PDF files.
+- The NeoPDF library https://github.com/Radonirinaunimi/neopdf provides a drop-in replacement for LHAPDF grid interpolation with extra features for polarized or nuclear PDFs.